 The fundraising sector has had a tough run this past year, marred by scandals and the culmination of several years of high-profile misconduct.
-Charities, NGOs, and universities alike have learned a vital lesson on the importance of due diligence in the fundraising process and must broaden their horizons if it is to mitigate reputational risk in 2022.
+Charities, NGOs, and universities alike have learned a vital lesson on the importance of due diligence in the fundraising process and must broaden their horizons if it is to mitigate reputational risk.

 Practising ethical fundraising is more important than ever.
 Even if a scandal doesn’t result in immediate loss of support — such as what happened to Oxfam in 2018 when a report revealed damning evidence of senior staff soliciting sex work — it can still generate long-term consequences.
 For example, university scandals with more than five mentions in The New York Times correlate with an eight percent decrease in student applications the following year.

 The internet loves a scandal, and immortalises any and all failures in due diligence.
 However, online information can also be used by fundraisers to vet donors and even find better opportunities.
 The challenge is gathering and sorting through all of the available information quickly enough to be of practical (and cost-effective) use.
-Here, we’re going to take a look at due diligence lessons from 2021 to help you build an ethical fundraising strategy that’s ready for 2022.
+Here, we’re going to take a look at due diligence lessons from last year to help you build an ethical fundraising strategy that’s ready for the year ahead.
 Let’s get started.

 Lessons from 2021: end of year round-up

 The year end presents an opportunity to stop and review what went right and what went wrong, to optimise your fundraising best practices.
 The university, charity, and broader not-for-profit (NFP) sectors in England and Wales were hit hard by the pandemic, with 90% of charities surveyed reporting some negative impact — 60% of which identified a loss of income.
 However, the news isn’t all bad, and foundations for a brighter future are visible.
-The importance of flexibility and reputation sits at the top of the list when it comes to lessons for 2022.
+The importance of flexibility and reputation sits at the top of the list.

 The positives: flexibility and digital adoption